teclone/rollup-all/README.md

 ## Motivation for this package

-The Javascript ecosystem is diverse, and every changing with new language proposals.
-There is big need to support older environments while writing in modern Javascript syntax.
+The Javascript ecosystem is diverse, and ever changing with new language proposals.
+There is big need to support older environments while writing in modern Javascript/typescript syntax.

 Library developers face the problem of shipping modern Javascript codes to formats that are compatible with NodeJs, browsers and bundle tools (webpack) in the leanest forms.

 Moreso, there is need to generate typescript definition files for most projects (javascript and typescript projects alike), sourcemaps, minification, production build, development build, resolution of dynamic imports, etc.

-This library allows you to generate commonjs, es module, and browser builds at once with sourcemaps and typescript definition files.
+This library allows you to generate commonjs, es module, and browser builds at once with sourcemaps and typescript definition files outputs.
 It is very configurable.

 This package automates the whole process with the right configurations and makes it easy to get all target build formats generated in one command with configurability in mind.